 115.362 Agency protection duties

 Auditor Overall Determination: Meets Standard

 Auditor Discussion

 Materials Reviewed:

-Policy Directive Number 430.00; Subject - Prison Rape Elimination Act Compliance (PREA), KHRJC PQA
+Policy Directive Number 430.00; Subject - Prison Rape Elimination Act Compliance (PREA)

-Interviews:

-Commissioner
+Interviews: Commissioner

 Assistant Commissioner

 Superintendent

 Staff

 In the past 12 months, the number of times the agency or facility determined that a resident was subject to substantial risk of imminent sexual abuse: 0

+If the agency or facility made such determinations in the past 12 months, the average amount of time that passed before taking action: N/A

 The longest amount of time elapsed before taking action: N/A

 Policy # 430.00, page 14 B states: When facility staff learns that an offender is subject a substantial risk of sexual abuse, the facility shall assess and implement appropriate protective measures and shall take immediate action to protect the offender without unreasonable delay.

 Comments:

 All interviews conducted indicated that imminent abuse information is taken seriously, and action would be immediate.
 Action would/could include housing moves, review of history (including assessment) and any action necessary for the resident's safety.
 No youth has been at substantial risk of imminent sexual abuse during the last 12 months prior to the audit per the PAQ.

-115.363 Reporting to other confinement facilities Auditor Overall Determination: Meets Standard Auditor Discussion Materials Reviewed: Policy Directive Number 430.00; Subject - Prison Rape Elimination Act Compliance (PREA) Interviews: Commissioner Assistant Commissioner Superintendent In the past 12 months, the number of allegations the facility received that an residents was abused while confined at another facility: 0 In the past 12 months, the number of allegations of sexual abuse the facility received from other facilities: 0 Policy # 430.00, page 15 C states: Within 72 hours of receiving an allegation that an offender was sexually abused while confined in another correctional facility, the Superintendent of the facility that received the allegation shall notify in writing the head of the facility or appropriate office of where the alleged abuse occurred and shall also notify the Office of PREA Compliance.
+115.363 Reporting to other confinement facilities Auditor Overall Determination: Meets Standard Auditor Discussion Materials Reviewed: Policy Directive Number 430.00; Subject - Prison Rape Elimination Act Compliance (PREA) Interviews: Commissioner Assistant Commissioner Superintendent In the past 12 months, the number of allegations the facility received that a resident was abused while confined at another facility: 0 In the past 12 months, the number of allegations of sexual abuse the facility received from other facilities: 0 Policy # 430.00, page 15 C states: Within 72 hours of receiving an allegation that an offender was sexually abused while confined in another correctional facility, the Superintendent of the facility that received the allegation shall notify in writing the head of the facility or appropriate office of where the alleged abuse occurred and shall also notify the Office of PREA Compliance.
 The Superintendent can contact the other facility via phone before forwarding the report in writing.
 The facility shall document that it has provided such notification and ensure that the allegation is investigated in accordance with PREA standards.
 Comments: When information is received about an abuse that occurred at another facility, the Superintendent is immediately notified.
 He in turn will contact the appropriate Superintendent (or Warden) about the information received.
-This contact will be made telephonically, contact will be documented.
+This contact will be made telephonic-ally, contact will be documented.
 The receiving location would initiate an investigation.
-The facility has reported one allegation received by a youth who was abused at another facility in the last 12 months.
+The facility has reported no allegation received by a youth who was abused at another facility in the last 12 months.